 Just a “Friendly” little competition…

-Solvers will tackle three original crossword puzzles created and edited especially for this tournament by local, professional crossword creators whose work has been published in the New York Times.
-Scoring to be based on accuracy and speed.
-Solvers with the highest combined scores from the first three rounds will move on to the finals, with championship puzzles solved in front of the audience.
-Prizes will be awarded to finalists and winners in each category.
+On Sunday, June 14, 2015, solvers tackled three original crossword puzzles created and edited especially for this tournament by local, professional crossword creators whose work has been published in the New York Times.
+Scoring based on accuracy and speed.
+Solvers with the highest combined scores from the first three rounds moved on to the finals, with championship puzzles solved in front of the audience.

-New “bundling” option for team players this year: Compete as a team and as four individual competitors — save up to $30 on your registration fees.
+A new “bundling” option for team players was offered this year: Up to four players could compete as a team and as four individual competitors — saving up to $30 on registration fees.

-We are delighted to offer three sample puzzles created by several tournament constructors:
+We are delighted to offer two new sample puzzles created by our tournament constructors:

 Thank you to our sponsors and partners: